d-cast-media/d-sponsor-sdk/docs/api-reference/DSponsorSDK.md

 ## Methods

+### `getDSponsorAdmin()`

+Retrieves the DSponsorAdmin contract instance associated with the SDK instance.
+This contract is used for managing ad sponsorship and other administrative tasks.

+**Returns:**

+new DSponsorAdmin

 ### `renderAdSpace(props)`

 Instantiates a new `AdSpaceRenderer` using the provided properties, facilitating the integration and display of blockchain-based ad spaces in web interfaces.